Genuine Faux Farm

 In short, share holders are investing in the farm and are hiring us as their personal farmers.

-In the farm share subscription model, CSA members buy a share of the farming operation which entitles them to a variety of produce every week during the growing season.
+In the farm share subscription model, CSA members buy a share of the farming operation which entitles them to a variety of produce during the growing season.
 The customer receives freshly picked, locally-grown food from someone they know and can talk to.
 They are provided information on how the farm operates and are given the opportunity to reconnect with the land and their food sources.

 Share holders take on some of the risk and rewards of the growing season, receiving produce as it ripens.
 Members share in bumper crops as well as crop failures.
 If we have a good season, as we did in 2007, members found that they could not eat everything they got during the week.
 However, we encourged people to prepare excess and store it for the off-season.
 On the other hand, in 2010, we had a very poor growing season.
 As a result, there were a number of items that none of us (including the farmers) received to put on our tables.

 As we have gained experience as growers, the tools in our toolbox have increased.
 In other words, we are better able to do things to make sure you get your fair share of product despite difficult growing situations.
 Just ask some of our members who have been with us for many years.
 It takes a lot to prevent us from getting you top quality vegetables for your investment.

 How does this work?

 What is in a share?

 You can expect to receive 5-14 different types of produce each week ranging from 5 to 20 pounds of food, depending on the season.
 Obviously, early deliveries will be heavy in greens and cool weather crops.
 Perennial crops, such as asparagus and rhubarb only appear early in the year.
 The peak of diversity occurs in August and continues deep into the Fall (November).
 Late Fall features greens, squash and root crops.